sjanel/coincenter/README.md

 Of course, this requires that your private keys for the considered exchange are well settled in the `<DataDir>/secret/secret.json` file, and that your balance is adequate.

 Possible strategies:
- - maker: Order placed at limit price (default)
-          Price is continuously adjusted to limit price and will be cancelled at expired time if not fully matched (controlled with `--trade-timeout`)
+ - `maker`: Order placed at limit price (default) Price is continuously adjusted to limit price and will be cancelled at expired time if not fully matched (controlled with `--trade-timeout`)
- - taker: order placed at market price, should be matched immediately
+ - `taker`: order placed at market price, should be matched immediately
- - adapt: same as maker, except that after `t + timeout - trade-emergency` time (`t` being the start time of the trade) remaining unmatched part is placed at market price to force the trade
+ - `adapt`: same as maker, except that after `t + timeout - trade-emergency` time (`t` being the start time of the trade) remaining unmatched part is placed at market price to force the trade

 Example: "Trade 0.5 BTC to euros on Kraken, in simulated mode (no real order will be placed, useful for tests), with the 'adapt' strategy (maker then taker),
           an emergency mode triggered before 2 seconds of the timeout of 15 seconds."